Episode

 .

-to console Dana, leaving Abigail to help support Susan, who's trying to
+(Connie moves to console Dana, leaving Abigail to help support Susan, who's trying to not show

-she's hurting.
-The two pairs separate a bit as Connie and Dana move
+how badly she's hurting.
+The two pairs separate a bit as Connie and Dana move ahead faster)

 .